abtzpro/Jarvis2/README.md

 1. `understand_emotion`: This method is intended to analyze the emotional content of an audio input using a pre-trained emotion recognition model.
 The placeholder is a call to the emotion model's `predict` method, but the preprocessing steps required to convert raw audio data into a suitable format for the model are not yet implemented.

 2. `generate_text`: This function is a placeholder for generating conversational responses from JARVIS.
 It uses a GPT-3 model to generate text based on a given prompt.
-Note that to utilize this, you need to have a GPT-3 model readily available, which is not currently open-sourced or available for free.
+Note that to utilize this, you need to have a GPT-3 model readily available.

 3. `make_predictive_decision`: This function serves as a placeholder for making predictions based on a data input using a pre-trained predictive model.
 At present, it calls the `predict` method of an SVM model but doesn't specify how the model is trained or how the input data should be preprocessed.